Fulminazzo/java-automatic-release/README.md

 # Automatic Release
 Automatic Release is a _composite_ GitHub Action that joins together multiple actions to automate your project releases.

+**Starting from version v3, it is now REQUIRED to prepend `!release` before the commit message for any commit that you want released.**

 It does so by:
 - setting up Java to the specified version in `with.java-version`;
 - find out what build tool you are using: